Mabel Walker (suffragist): Career in education

-After moving to The Bahamas, Walker became involved in education first by opening a pre-school and assisting Claudius with adult education classes at The Bahamas Technical Institute.
+After moving to The Bahamas, Walker became involved in education, first by opening a pre-school and assisting Claudius with adult education classes at The Bahamas Technical Institute.

 Later, Walker became a teacher with local school system and taught at Southern Preparatory School, Western Senior and Junior schools.
 She was promoted to Headmistress of Woodcock Primary School.
 She retired from teaching in 1962.

 Bahamas Union of Teachers

 The Bahamas Union of Teachers was founded in 1947 by Mabel Walker.
 Walker was the founding president, making her the first women to be the president of a trade union in The Bahamas.

 Women's Suffrage Movement

-In 1950, Walker along with Mary Ingraham, Georgianna Symonette, and Eugenia Lockhart started the Women's Suffrage Movement that campaigned for universal adult suffrage.
-With Walker's connections in the Bahamas Teacher's Union, and the other women's connections in women's clubs they were able to influence others to join them.
+In 1950, Walker along with Mary Ingraham, Georgianna Symonette, and Eugenia Lockhart started the Women's Suffrage Movement (WSM) that campaigned for universal adult suffrage.
+With Walker's connections in the Bahamas Teachers' Union, and the other women's connections in women's clubs, they were able to influence others to join them.